Improving how well radiotherapy works for patients with rectal cancer

 Location: University of Liverpool

-Bowel Cancer UK/RCS Research Fellow, Miss Rachael Clifford, is looking at ways to improve how well radiotherapy works for patients with rectal cancer.
+Bowel Cancer UK/RCS Research Fellow, Miss Rachael Clifford, looked at ways to improve how well radiotherapy works for patients with rectal cancer.

 The challenge